Amishi Jha: Research

 Jha has examined the executive functioning mechanisms of the brain such as attention, and working memory, utilizing functional magnetic resonance imaging, event related potential, electroencephalography, signal detection and behavioral methods.
 Her lab has investigated mindfulness training as a route to strengthen attentional processes as well as reduce perceived stress, and improve mood.
 Jha published one of the first studies on how attention may be modified by mindfulness training, and the first study of how mindfulness may protect against degradation in working memory in high stress groups, specifically military cohorts.
 Her research has followed two parallel lines of questioning – one seeking to determine the neural mechanisms of executive functioning and the other developing and evaluating ways to bolster executive functioning through training.

 Findings

 Jha's research into mindfulness-based training seeks to determine the benefits of mindfulness training and how this training changes cognitive and affective processes at neural and behavioral levels.
 Her findings have consistently shown that mindfulness training improves numerous aspects of both cognitive and emotional health.
 As well, she has demonstrated that there may be a dose-response effect of mindfulness training, so that greater benefits are observed with greater time spent engaging in mindfulness exercises.
+In terms of applications, Jha has presented at events focused on preventing burnout, where she highlighted its theoretical connection to attention span and the capacity to stay mentally aware.